janvda/my-cloud-at-the-edge/docs/topics/openwrt_router/README.md

 ### Configure routing / network

-The main configuration steps (as I remember it)
+The main configuration steps (as I remember it) to setup my `192.168.2.0/24` network

 1. Configure Network>Interfaces